 According to a Population Council’s report in February 2017, this practice concerns 26% of women having suffered from FGM (meaning a total of 16 million women and girls).
-91% of these operations took place in Egypt, Sudan as well as Nigeria.
+91% of these operations took place in Egypt, Sudan and Nigeria.
 There is also a substantial rise of the medicalised practice of FGM in Guinea and Kenya (Shell-Duncan B., Njue C. and Moore Z., 2017), as well as Indonesia, Malaysia, Mali and Yemen (28toomany, 2016).

 An upward trend

 To identify current trends and understand how medicalization evolves over time, it is interesting to focus on the prevalence rate according to age.
-In doing so, Population Council noticed that the percentage of girls between 0 to 14 years old concerned by medicalization is systematically higher than the one for women between 15 to 49 years old.
+In doing so, the Population Council noticed that the percentage of girls between 0 & 14 years old concerned by medicalization is systematically higher than the one for women between 15 to 49 years old.
 It appears that parents resort more to health care professionals to cut their daughters.